What are the best HMO plans in the Philippines? Are you looking for the best prepaid HMO cards?

 The reason is that medical expenses can be huge.
 When you are admitted in a hospital, the bills can run up to tens of thousands to millions of pesos.
-An admission to an emergency ward to get immediate medical attention or undergoing surgeries can be costly too.
+An admission to an emergency ward to get immediate medical attention, undergo surgeries, or receive intensive care can be costly too.

-It’s good if we have the money to pay for them.
-And even if we do have savings, it may not be enough to cover the bills.
-For most of us Filipinos, that’s just not the case.
-We can become poor or even poorer, forced to sell properties, borrow money, declare bankruptcy, or even refuse to be admitted for fear of being a burden to the family.
+It’s good if money is available to pay for them, but that may not be enough to cover the bills.
+And for most of us Filipinos, we have limited savings or even none at all.
+We can become poor or even poorer, forced to sell properties, borrow money, declare bankruptcy, or even refuse to be treated for fear of being a burden to the family.

 An HMO plan is a safety net from the personal crisis of being sick.
-In exchange for a fee and as a form of insurance, it pays the hospital bill up to a certain benefit limit or coverage.
-HMO planholders generally don’t have to pay any deposit for admission especially in private hospitals, while those who don’t have a plan might be asked to pay a deposit amount upfront.
+In exchange for a fee and as a form of insurance, it pays the hospital bill up to a certain benefit limit.
+Plan-holders generally don’t have to pay any deposit for admission especially when admitted in hospitals within the network of healthcare providers accredited by the HMO company, while those who don’t have a plan might be asked to pay a deposit amount upfront.